Maarja Jakobson

-Eraly life and education
+Early life and education

 Maarja Jakobson was born in Tartu in 1977.
 She is distantly related to 19th-century writer and politician Carl Robert Jakobson, who played a pivotal role in the Estonian national awakening.
 She graduated from the 15th Secondary School of Tartu (now, the Tartu Descartes Lyceum) in 1995 and enrolled at the University of Tartu to study German for a year before enrolling in the performing arts department of the Estonian Academy of Music and Theatre in Tallinn in 1996 to study acting under the direction of theatre pedagogue and stage director Ingo Normet, graduating in 2000.
 Among her graduating classmates were actors Kersti Heinloo, Margus Prangel, Eva Püssa, Katrin Pärn, Tambet Tuisk, Piret Simson and directors Urmas Lennuk, Tiit Ojasoo and Vahur Keller.

 In 2002, she graduated cum laude from Estonian Academy of Music and Theatre with a master's degree in theatre and drama.
 She had spent the previous year studying at the Berlin University of the Arts collecting her master's thesis material.